dirigible-io/dirigible-io.github.io/help/entity_service.md

 }
 </code></pre>

-These enhancements we see as the minimal and simplest valuable extension to the REST.
-Similar but more complex specifications, which intentionally we do not included so far are [OData](http://en.wikipedia.org/wiki/Open_Data_Protocol) and [GData](http://en.wikipedia.org/wiki/GData).

 All these features of entity services are implied during the generation process.
 The template uses as input a database table and an entity service name, which are entered in the corresponding [wizard](../samples/entity_service.html).
-Just select the **\*.entity** artifact in the *Workspace Explorer* and use the context menu *Generate* -> *User Interface for Entity Service*.
+Just select the **\*.entity** artifact in the *Workspace Explorer*.
+From the context menu *Generate*, select *User Interface for Entity Service*.

-There are several limitations for the table to be entity-service compliant:
+Limitations for the table to be entity-service compliant:

 *	There should be only one column as a primary key, which will be used for its *identity*.
-*	There should be only one set of database column types, which are supported by default for generation (simple types only; clob, blob are not supported).
+*	There should be only one set of database column types, which are supported by default for generation (simple types only as clob and blob are not supported).

-We do not generate generic query methods either, because:
+Generic query methods are not generated because:
-* On one hand, it will cover only very simple cases with reasonable performance (which can be easily written anyway as additional methods, by parameters)
+* It will cover only very simple cases with reasonable performance
-* On the other hand, for the complex queries there is no sense to introduce additional layer, which will also result in undesired performance in comparison to the well-analyzed by the developer SQL script.
+* For the complex queries, the introduction of an additional layer results in worse performance in comparison to the SQL script.

-Entity services are generated by using JavaScript language, hence they can be accessed right after the generation and publishing on:
+Entity services are generated in JavaScript, hence they can be accessed right after the generation and publishing on:

 <pre><code>
 [protocol]://[host]:[port]/[dirigible application context]/services/js/[project]/[entity service path]